 The objective of the Boddington liner development program was to reduce liner wear rates and extend time between liner change-outs.
 An added complication Boddington faced was extending specific liner sets to coincide with the majority of the liner change-outs, reducing the unnecessary costs associated with unexpected shutdowns.

-Changes to crusher liners should be based on a combination of the
+Changes to crusher liners should be based on a combination of

-- Requirements of individual site specific
+- Requirements of individual site-specific applications.

 - Maintenance requirements as they aren’t always compatible with metallurgy requirements (This often requires a balance between life and performance)